Research Data Management (RDM)

 These outcomes benefit researchers and their institutions, funders and the research enterprise in Canada and internationally.

 To keep the USask community up to date on the institutional RDM efforts, there are planned communications every January, May, and September.
-Some months may see more updates than others.
-In the case of the May 2024 update, there’s exciting news to share!
-Apologies to the community for the delay.
+Continue reading for the latest RDM updates, information and resources.

 The RDM Executive Sponsors Group is set to re-establish itself and Terms of Reference are being drafted.
 The RDM Steering Committee has been meeting monthly and has recently finalized its’ Terms of Reference.
 A Governance Structure for the Implementation Team has been developed and approved by the RDM Steering Committee.
 The RDM Working Group’s composition has been established and kicked off its’ first meeting in May!
 The RDM Coordinator is in the process of formally establishing the RDM End-user Advisory Group, which will begin to take shape in Summer 2024.